dloebl/rm/README.md

 ## Options
 * -f
   * Forced mode, errors will be ignored.
-Will not prompt for any confimation from the user.
+Will not prompt for any confirmation from the user.
 * -i
   * Interactive mode.
 Will prompt for confirmation from the user on every single item to be deleted.
 * -r *or* -R